jimthompson5802/gh_copilot/codex/generate_documentation/documentation_dir/large_module_visualize.md

 The function then checks if the specified metrics are supported (f1, precision, recall, accuracy) and proceeds to calculate the scores for each model and threshold.
 The scores are stored in a nested list.

 Finally, the function calls a visualization utility function called `threshold_vs_metric_plot` to plot the threshold vs metric for each model.
-The resulting plots are either displayed in a window or saved to the specified output directory.
+The plot is either displayed in a window or saved to a file in the specified output directory.

 The function does not return any value.